Signs God Is Preparing You for Something

 A Truth to Hold Onto

 What feels like delay is development.
 What feels like waiting is working.
-What feels like nothing is actually everything God needs to do before the next season can begin.
+What feels like nothing is exactly what God needs to do before the next season can begin.

 You are not stuck.
 You are being prepared.